 How does this compare to other tools on the market today?

 The major advantage of DNASTAR’s Variant Annotation Database is the seamless connection with the assembly and variant caller.
 With open source software, you have to first run the assembly, do the variant calling with a separate program, and then use yet another tool to add the annotation information.
 There is often a steep learning curve with each of these tools, which can make the overall process laborious.
 The DNASTAR pipeline integrates all these steps into one suite and allows for multiple sample comparison and filtering.
-Additionally, we provide the most accurate assembly and variant calling.

 Want to learn more?
 Check out our variant analysis workflow page to see videos and benchmarks on NGS assembly and variant analysis in Lasergene Genomics Suite.